christopherobin/mage/docs/walkthrough/Concepts.md

 ### Single-page application

+The following model is an example of what is commonly used for building large SPA which will required a large quantity of pages, files and assets.

+Technically, all pages are equals: very small applications may be built without an index page as described below, or even without a landing page.

 #### The index page

 The index page is the base HTML, JavaScript and
-CSS code which gets loaded when you access your application from the top domain.
+CSS code which gets loaded when you access your application from a specific URL.
 Also known as application loader or game loader, It acts as your index page for your application.

 In there, you should normally only put the bare minimal for your